-- Poorer access to resources e.g. mental health and wellbeing.
+- Students may have poorer mental health and wellbeing.

 - Students are more likely to rely on parents and / or local networks for career advice, which may be fragmented.

 What strategies work?

-Given these challenges, research advises that best practice for engaging students from low socio-economic areas in STEM needs to:
+Given these challenges, research suggests that best practice for engaging students from low socio-economic areas in STEM needs to: